SharePoint/sp-dev-docs/docs/solution-guidance/Localize-UI-elements-sample-app-for-SharePoint.md

 The [Core.JavaScriptCustomization](https://github.com/SharePoint/PnP/tree/master/Samples/Core.JavaScriptCustomization) sample add-in shows you how to use JavaScript to replace the text value of a SharePoint UI element with a translated text value, which is read from a JavaScript resource file.

 > [!NOTE]
 > You are responsible for maintaining the translated text values in the JavaScript resource file.

+> [!IMPORTANT]
+> JSLink based customizations (client-side rendering) are not supported in modern experiences.
+This includes modern lists and libraries, including JSLink support in the list view web parts of the modern pages.
+Client-side rendering is supported in the classic experiences in SharePoint Online or in on-premises.

 This code sample uses a provider-hosted add-in to: